Healthcare Power of Attorney Template, Free Download 2026

 Yes, a properly executed healthcare power of attorney gives the named agent legal priority over family members in the medical decision-making hierarchy.
 Under the Uniform Health-Care Decisions Act and similar state laws, the designated healthcare agent has authority that supersedes the wishes of a spouse, adult children, parents, or siblings.
 This is one of the primary reasons to execute a healthcare POA, especially in families where members might disagree about treatment decisions.

-What is a HIPAA authorization?
+What is a HIPAA authorization for medical records?

 A HIPAA authorization is a signed document that permits healthcare providers to share your protected health information with a designated person.
 HIPAA, the Health Insurance Portability and Accountability Act, generally prohibits medical providers from disclosing patient information to anyone without the patient's consent.
 Including a HIPAA authorization in your healthcare power of attorney ensures your agent can access your medical records, lab results, and treatment plans, which is essential for making informed healthcare decisions on your behalf.